jamescchu/Processing-Themes/README.md

 # ProcessingMonokai
-Monokai color scheme ported to the Processing IDE.
-This is currently only tested for Processing 3.0.
+Monokai color scheme ported to the Processing IDE, making it a lot easier on the eyes.
+This is currently only tested and supported for Processing 3.0+.

 # Install Instructions